DecisiveAI/staging-mdai-docs-v2/content/configs/mdai_custom_resource_config.md

             variable_ref: service_list
 ```

-> ℹ️ More details is coming.
+> ℹ️ More details are coming.

 ---